crytic/building-secure-contracts/program-analysis/manticore/exercises/exercise1.md

-# Exercise 1 : Arithmetic rounding
+# Exercise 1: Arithmetic Rounding

-Use Manticore to find an input allowing an attacker to generate free tokens in [token.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/exercises/exercise1/token.sol).
-Propose a fix of the contract, and test your fix using your Manticore script.
+Use Manticore to discover an input that allows an attacker to generate free tokens in [token.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/exercises/exercise1/token.sol).
+Propose a fix for the contract and test your solution using the Manticore script.

-## Proposed scenario
+## Proposed Scenario

-Follow the pattern initialization, exploration and property for the script.
+Follow the initialization, exploration, and property pattern for the script.

 ## Initialization